sdslabs/beast/README.md

 Beast uses `logrus` for logging purposes and follow standard effective go guidelines, so anytime you are writing a code keep in mind to add necessery logs and documentation.
 Also format the code before commiting using `gofmt`.
 Or simply run the make command `make test`

+For any API routes you add to the beast API do write Swagger API documentation.

 The design documentation for the new Beast can be found [here](https://docs.google.com/document/d/1BlRes900aFS2s8jicrSx2W7b1t1FnYZhx70jGQu__HE/edit)